mark-ruddy/algo_open_source_verifier/README.md

 pip install -r requirements.txt
 ```

-Export a valid Purestake API key on the environment and launch the server:
+Set a valid Purestake API key on the environment and launch the server:
 ```
 export PURESTAKE_API_KEY=XYZ
 python manage.py runserver 0.0.0.0:8000
 ```

 ### Helm Deployment on a Kubernetes Cluster
-To deploy on a Kubernetes cluster, a Helm chart is provided.
+A Helm chart is provided for deploying on a Kubernetes cluster.

 Build a new container image of the webapp - assuming you have a registry running at `localhost:30000`:
 ```